-Biking at the Beach – My two little ones and I enjoyed a bike ride along the coast in Carlsbad last year.
+Biking at the Beach – Carlsbad gets my vote as one of the best beaches in San Diego for families.
+My two little ones and I enjoyed a bike ride along the coast in Carlsbad last year.
 Pedego Electric Bikes gave me a bike with a seat in front for my toddler.
 They even had a bike with training wheels for my kindergartner!
 You can find bike rental locations all over San Diego, especially near the shore.

 Adventures Outdoors in San Diego

 Coronado Ferry – Hop aboard one of these “Flagship Cruises” that take you from downtown San Diego over to Coronado Island.
 Takes about 15 minutes total for less than $5 per person one way.
 Once at the Coronado Ferry Landing, you can walk or bike the paths along the water and enjoy the grassy areas, playgrounds, sandy beaches and public restrooms.

 Aquatica Waterpark- Everyone can have fun in the sun at SeaWorld’s water park (located in South Bay, not near SeaWorld).
 Be sure to check the schedule online as to when this water park will be open.